OpenShot/openshot-qt/doc/effects.rst

    Position                Float       The position of the effect on the timeline (in seconds).
 This property is hidden when an effect belongs to a clip.
    Start                   Float       The start trimming position of the effect (in seconds).
 This property is hidden when an effect belongs to a clip.
    Track                   Int         The layer which holds the effect (higher tracks are rendered on top of lower tracks).
 This property is hidden when an effect belongs to a clip.
+   Apply Before Clip       Boolean     Apply this effect before the Clip processes keyframes? (default is Yes)
    ======================  ==========  ============

 Duration